 MK252 Principles of Marketing (3 cr.)
 Introduces the field and practices of marketing.
 Planning, pricing, promotion, and distribution strategies are viewed from economic and social foundations.
-Prerequisite: Sophomore standing or permission of the instructor.
 Offered annually.

 MK320 Consumer Behavior (3 cr.)
 Enables the student to develop an awareness of various aspects of consumer motivation and behavior and provides an understanding of the influences of business and environment and ways that each affect consumer purchase decisions.
 Prerequisite: MK252.
 Offered alternate years.